 When my family and I would go on vacation, I would “control” my schedule and not actually enjoy the vacation with them because I had to make sure I got up early, got in a workout, had a quiet time and answered emails.
 Doing so allowed me to feel “in control” of the day—and now, looking back, I realize how out of control I really was.
 Because of this type of behavior, I missed spending time with my girls, choosing instead to answer emails, none of which I can recall.
 What I pretended was important was only an illusion.

 For those who struggle with control—it’s my prayer you will understand (as I am understanding) that control is the biggest illusion in the universe.
-We do not control when we were born, who our parents are, where we were born, the weather, the stock market, the maniac drivers out on the road or the day we step into eternity.
+We do not control when we were born, who our parents are, where we were born, the weather, the stock market and how to buy shares effectively, the maniac drivers out on the road or the day we step into eternity.

 It’s in this season I am really beginning to understand and embrace what Jesus said in Matthew 5:3 (MSG): “You’re blessed when you’re at the end of your rope.
 With less of you there is more of God and His rule.”